dhocker/udmx-pyusb/Readme.md

 * Locates the uDMX interface based on vendor ID and product ID.
 * Sends the DMX message defined by the command line arguments.

-uDMX.py uses the pyuDMX.py module.
+uDMX.py uses the pyudmx.py module.

-### pyuDMX.py Module
+### pyudmx.py Module
-The pyuDMX.py module provides a simple, easy to use module for talking to the uDMX interface.
+The pyudmx.py module provides a simple, easy to use module for talking to the uDMX interface.
 Essentially, it is a uDMX specific adapter on top of the pyusb module.
-If you want to write a uDMX oriented application consider starting with pyuDMX.py.
+If you want to write a uDMX oriented application consider starting with pyudmx.py.

 Simple usage example:

-    dev = pyuDMX.uDMXDevice()
+    dev = pyudmx.uDMXDevice()
     dev.open()
     dev.send_single_value(0, 255) # sends the value 255 to DMX channel 1
     dev.close()